-Multiple-choice test questions are one of the most widely used methods of testing students’ knowledge.
-If you are a freelance writer for higher education or K-12 companies, you could be writing student assessment questions for a test bank, for a student study guide, or for a student companion website — or you may be a teacher creating your own tests.
+Multiple-choice questions are one of the most widely used methods of testing students’ knowledge.
+If you are a freelance writer for higher education or K-12 companies, you could be creating student assessment questions for a test bank, for a student study guide, or for a student companion website — or you may be a teacher creating your own tests.

 I’ve also been a student of how to create the best questions, and I’ve distilled all my experience and knowledge in the 30 techniques below.